Elementary and Secondary School Emergency Relief (ESSER) III - Plan for Safe Return

 Section 1: Introduction

 The purpose of the American Rescue Plan (ARP) Act Elementary and Secondary School Emergency Relief (ESSER) III Fund is to help safely reopen and sustain the safe operation of schools and address the impacts of COVID-19 on the nation’s students by addressing students’ academic, social, emotional, and mental health needs.
-This plan describes how Fairfax County Public Schools (FCPS) will maintain the health and safety of students, educators, and other school and division staff during and following the return to full in-person instruction.
+This plan describes how Fairfax County Public Schools (FCPS) will maintain the health and safety of students, educators, and other school and division staff during the 2022-2023 school year.

 Section 2: Maintaining Health and Safety

-FCPS has taken and will continue to take actions to ensure the health and safety of students, educators, and other school and division staff during and following the return to full in-person instruction.
-A description of actions already taken and additional actions planned is below.
+FCPS has taken and will continue to take actions to ensure the health and safety of students, educators, and other school and division staff throughout the 2022-2023 school year.

 Section 3: Continuity of Services